Power transfer unit: Uni-directional & bi-directional PTUs

-In-Line & Bent-Axis PTUs
+In-line & bent-axis PTUs

-Hydraulic power transfer units are essentially nothing more than a hydraulic motor coupled to a hydraulic pump via a shaft, as such conceptually they can be any kind of motor or pump such as vane, gear, impeller or in-line piston types, or variable displacement in-line piston types.
+Hydraulic power transfer units are essentially nothing more than a hydraulic motor coupled to a hydraulic pump via a shaft; as such, they can be any kind of motor or pump such as a vane, gear, impeller or an in-line piston, or a variable displacement in-line piston pump.

-Commonly though PTUs are paired in-line piston motor/pumps, in either bent or straight axis arrangements.
+Commonly though, PTUs are paired in-line piston motors/pumps, in either bent or straight axis arrangements.

 A straight-axis in-line piston pump/motor relies on a canted internal swashplate to drive the piston shoes up and down around the internal piston slipway of the pump, lubricated by the fluid itself — this kind of PTU may appear to resemble two cylinders bolted together, with an inlet and outlet port at either end.
 An example of a straight axis in-line PTU can be found in the Cessna Citation X hydraulic system.

-A bent axis in-line piston pump works the same way, but forgoes the canted swashplate, instead the whole rotating group is tilted to achieve the piston displacement.

-An example of a bent axis in-line PTU can be found on the Hawker 4000 hydraulic system.
+A bent-axis in-line piston pump works the same way, but forgoes the canted swashplate; instead the whole rotating group is tilted to achieve the piston displacement.
+An example of a bent-axis in-line PTU can be found on the Hawker 4000 hydraulic system.

-In yet further representations, a bent axis fixed-displacement motor/pump can be mated with a straight axis variable displacement motorpump, as in the case of the Airbus A320 PTU.
+In yet further representations, a bent-axis fixed-displacement motor/pump can be mated with a straight-axis variable displacement motorpump, as in the case of the Airbus A320 PTU.

-Mechanism of Operation & Distinctive Noises
+Mechanism of operation & distinctive noises

 The mechanism by which a PTU works is by surging, PTUs self-start by pure mechanical influence alone resulting from the delta-pressure between the two hydraulic systems it is connected to.
 Consequently, a PTU accelerates very rapidly under the delta-P induced load, and then stops just as suddenly once the pressure equalizes.
 Each pressure surge may only be a second long, causing a stop-start mode of operation.

-In practice, this results in a 'whoosh-whoosh' sudden spool up and spool down, which produces a loud noise than can be likened to a barking dog.

-Passengers who have flown on the Airbus A320 will frequently hear the PTU 'barking dog', generally when only one engine is running, or when the Yellow system electric motorpump is the only active hydraulic power source, the PTU is mechanically activated.
-Consequently, normally the PTU is only heard on start-up or shut down.
+In practice, this results in a 'whoosh-whoosh' sudden spool up and spool down, which produces a loud noise that can be likened to a barking dog.
+Passengers who have flown on the Airbus A320 will frequently hear the PTU 'barking dog', generally when only one engine is running, or when the yellow system electric motorpump is the only active hydraulic power source; the PTU is mechanically activated in these cases.
+Consequently, the PTU is normally only heard on start-up or shut down.
 Very rarely is it heard in flight unless a momentary power deficit is present when retracting the gear, or a hydraulic fault has occurred.

-In Airbus literature, it is stated that the PTU 'self-tests', on startup, however the PTU does not contain any electronic motor assistance and cannot be commanded to start, it starts by itself only when hydraulic pressure is present.
+In Airbus literature, it is stated that the PTU 'self-tests', on startup, however the PTU does not contain any electronic motor assistance and cannot be commanded to start; it starts by itself only when hydraulic pressure is present.
 However, solenoid energized shut-off valves can isolate the PTU via a push-button switch (pb/sw) in the cockpit, but this feature is rarely used.